informagi/REL/tutorials/deploy_REL_new_Wiki/04_04_training_your_own_ED_model.md

 model = EntityDisambiguation(base_url, wiki_version, config)
 ```

-Our fourth and final step consists of training or evaluating the model.
+Our fourth step consists of training or evaluating the model.
 This is dependent on the `mode` that was chosen previously,

 ```python
 # 3. Train or evaluate model